Isnor/formulatel/readme.md

 I should make a docker-compose for this at some point

 ## Goals

-Much of what's in this repo may not be pragmatic because one of the goals I have for this project is to play around with some new technologies.
-I doubt many sim-racers will be interested in this and those that are probably aren't playing F123, but the end goal is to produce some kind of open racing sim telemetry specification.

 - [x] have fun!
 - [x] grafana dashboards reading from k8s cluster (see helm chart `prometheus-community/kube-prometheus-stack`) **note**: I'm now trying to rip out the prom/grafana parts of the opentel demo